UWCS/warwickspeedrun/guide/setup.md

 ## The Computers

 The computers are loaned from [Warwick Esports Centre](https://warwick.ac.uk/esports) and are top-end; they have 5900X processors and RTX 3080 graphics cards.
 Check [this page](https://warwick.ac.uk/esports/play/) for the full stats of these beasts!
-We also have the full set of peripherals, including a headset.
-We will be able to provide some controllers but feel free to bring any of your own equipment.
+We provide peripherals & controllers, though you are welcome to bring your own.
 If you do bring your own equipment, please let us know beforehand so we know what to expect with the switch-over.

 ![/dist/img/tech.jpg](/images/tech.jpg)